The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 frequency entry is not permitted in reduced functionality mode.

-(*Note: Some special versions of the sniffer operate with different frequency ranges to
+versions of the sniffer operate with different frequency ranges to those

 The MK4 sniffer has a number of configurable features.
 Some of these have already been described in the previous sections.
 The rest are explained here.